 How to watch the UEFA Euro 2024 tournament: Where to stream games, broadcast schedule and more

 Soccer — or football — fans, are you ready for the UEFA Euro 2024 tournament?
-Today, Europe’s prestigious international soccer tournament continues with Slovakia vs. Ukraine at 9 a.m.
-ET on Fubo, followed by Poland vs. Austria at 12 p.m. on FS1 and the Netherlands vs. France at 3 p.m. on FOX.
+Today, Europe’s prestigious international soccer tournament continues with Georgia vs. Czechia (at 9 a.m.
+ET on Fubo), Turkey vs. Portugal (12 p.m. on FOX) and Belgium vs. Romania (3 p.m. on FOX).
 Between June 14 and July 14, there will be 51 games to keep up with at the Euro 2024.
 Need help figuring out how to watch every live Euro 2024 match?
 We’ve got you covered.
 Here’s everything you need to know about the UEFA Euro tournament, including the broadcast schedule, where to watch Euro 2024 matches free and more.

 Looking for how to watch the Copa America 2024?
 We've got you covered there too.